 It helps regulate cholesterol levels by affecting AMP-activated protein kinase (AMPK), an enzyme involved in the body’s energy production and expenditure.
 If AMPK levels are unbalanced, it may impact the regulation of cholesterol, blood pressure, and blood sugar.

 According to numerous studies, berberine may support patients with arrhythmia, hypertension, and other cardiovascular diseases.

 Omega-3 Fatty Acids

 Remember the reverse cholesterol transport I mentioned earlier?
 This process of cholesterol removal from circulation in the body happens during exercise but it can also happen with the intake of omega-3 polyunsaturated fatty acids.
 The levels of good cholesterol or HDL increase through supplementation and consumption of omega-3 rich foods, and lipid extraction through the hepatobiliary system are also increased.
 Some excess cholesterol circulating in the body is disposed of through the bile and released through the stools.

 Omega-3 polyunsaturated fatty acids like EPA and DHA protect the arteries and the heart by promoting the breakdown of fat-binding proteins.
 They also reduce LDL synthesis and stimulate the clearance of triglycerides in the blood.

 In our blog post about Vitamin D3 and K2, we discussed the immune-boosting abilities of the combo.
 And while K2 is best known for moving calcium around the body, recent studies suggest that this vitamin can also protect arteries and blood vessels.
 The Rotterdam Study, a ten-year observation with more than 4,800 subjects aged 55 and above, concluded that individuals with the highest vitamin K2 intake had lower total cholesterol values and higher levels of heart-protective HDL cholesterol.
 These subjects also have 57% lower risk of dying from heart disease.

 Foods rich in vitamin K2 include meat, soy, cheese, butter, and eggs – all under our “do not eat” list since they may be difficult for your digestion and may trigger a gallbladder attack.
 Thankfully, there are available supplements that you may take daily.

-Our very own Gallbladder Formula Elite and Metabolic Symmetry are two formulas that we have specifically designed to support healthy cholesterol levels and address Metabolic Syndrome.
+Our very own Gallbladder Formula Elite is specifically designed to support healthy cholesterol levels and address Metabolic Syndrome.

 The Gallbladder Formula Elite contains the following: